alexalemi/plaque/DEVLOG.md

 ## 2025-07-08

 Picking this back up.
 I think I should start by writing some tests for the parser.
 Got a test harness written.
+Got a simple HTML Formatter and rich display support.

+One thing to remember is to add a simple download button or something, to recover the raw file.

 ## 2025-05-16